API Reference#

 URL or local file path to the background image.

 Regions where text lines are rendered.
+Defaults to a classic top/bottom layout.

 Search keywords associated with the template.